jasbrake/actracker/README.md

 A service that periodically pings [AssaultCube](https://assault.cubers.net/) servers, provides an API for live games and tracks past games.

+The frontend is located in a separate repository [here](https://github.com/jasbrake/actracker-web).

 ## Features
 - Live game details
 - Past games and player scores saved to DB